Available with Standard or Advanced license.

-License:The active portal account must be licensed with the ArcGIS Trace Network user type extension to create, publish, and work with a trace network in an enterprise geodatabase.
+License:The active portal account must be assigned a license with the ArcGIS Advanced Editing user type extension to create, publish, and work with a trace network in an enterprise geodatabase.

 - Definition queries and hidden fields set using the Visible field property are not supported—analyzer errors will be returned if these exist.

 - The map must contain all of the layers that participate in the trace network if the intent is to consume in ArcGIS Pro.